Start-up BI/OND winner of Philips Innovation Award 2019

 Start-up BI/OND has won the Philips Innovation Award 2019.
 At Theater Rotterdam, the young researchers received a cheque (50.000 euros) which was awarded by jury chairman Frans van Houten, CEO of Philips.

-BI/OND, a spin-off company from Delft University of Technology and very active within hDMT, mimics organ cells on computer chips and thus hopes to speed up the search for medicines for heart and brain and other disorders.
+BI/OND, a spin-off company from Delft University of Technology and very active within hDMT, mimics organ cells on computer chips and thus hopes to speed up the search for medicines for heart and brain disorders.

 The company was founded, by chance, in the cleanroom of TU Delft (the Else Kooi Lab) where PhD students Nikolas Gaio, Cinzia Silvestri and William Solano each worked on their own projects.
 An interaction took place that resulted in a full-fledged start-up.